 He isn’t just talking about a sinker’s weight, but its type and style, and how they can enhance the productivity of any live bait or spinner rig.
 He breaks it down this way:

 Walking Sinkers: Also called “boot” or “shoe” sinkers, walking sinkers such as the Roach Walker have a unique shape.
 Narrow at the leading end, with a bulbous behind, they can slide through weeds, yet still offer plenty of heft for their overall size.
-In the spring and fall, Roach commonly uses a heavy walking sinker to pin a large minnow to bottom on a short lead in deeper water.
+In the spring and fall, Roach commonly uses a heavy walking sinker to pin a large minnow to the bottom on a short lead-in deeper water.

 Bottom Bouncers: Northland’s Rock-Runner® Bottom Bouncer is a traditional style bouncer and Roach’s go-to in many situations, especially when the bottom is snaggy rock or broken bedrock and the rig features a shorter snell.
 “It keeps the bait or spinner rig in the right position above the rocks at all times,” he says.

 Slip Bouncers: Bottom bouncers that allow free line movement, like the Slick-Stick® and Rock-Runner® Slip, have a place in Roach’s arsenal, too.
-“Both are great for power rigging,” he says, “when walleyes are active and you want faster trolling speeds.
+“Both are great for power rigging,” he says, “when walleyes are active and you want faster-trolling speeds.
 They’re heavy enough to keep the mainline more vertical as you move along.
 Yet, you can feed line on a bite if you need to.”
-Though the Slick-Stick® was developed to slide though rig-eating rocks, Roach says it’s ideal for fishing in the mud and silt because its extreme length keeps the bait riding high, out of the muck.
+Though the Slick-Stick® was developed to slide through rig-eating rocks, Roach says it’s ideal for fishing in the mud and silt because its extreme length keeps the bait riding high, out of the muck.

-Bullet Weights: Roach uses these conical sinkers when targeting walleyes in the weeds, explaining that their streamlined shape allows them to snake through the weedtops without getting snagged.
+Bullet Weights: Roach uses these conical sinkers when targeting walleyes in the weeds, explaining that their streamlined shape allows them to snake through the weed tops without getting snagged.

-Though style is important, Roach adds that weight is just as critical.
+Though the style is important, Roach adds that weight is just as critical.
 A sinker that’s a little too light, or a touch too heavy, will produce far fewer hits than one that’s the ideal weight.
-The catch is that you have to figure out what’s “ideal” when you’re on the water and can determine how wind, current and wave action should influence your selection.
+The catch is that you have to figure out what’s “ideal” when you’re on the water and can determine how wind, current, and wave action should influence your selection.